This is, in effect, an update on a reddit post I wrote more than a year ago, which detailed my failed first attempt at heated tea storage.

 - The lemon ester note is less present now, but the discovery of that yogurt note was an unfortunate surprise.
 Hopefully that will pass.

-- The heated sample seems to be on a positive trajectory, though I have my doubts on whether it will ever fully shed the unpleasant aspects it has currently.
+- While the heated sample seems to be on a positive trajectory, I have my doubts on whether it will ever fully shed its current unpleasant aspects.

 - 40C storage develops the tea rapidly, which is a good thing in and of itself.
 However, regardless of this sample here which was previously overheated way beyond my intended limit… I’m skeptical of the idea that it will result in just as good tea as a more conservative temperature applied for a longer period of time.
 Well, it might turn out even better, no one really knows, but in any case I think it will be unlike any storage that currently exists on a mass scale.